 Although water is a scarce resource, the demand for clean water continues to grow rapidly due to an increasing population and improving lifestyles.
-Therefore, we need to protect our scarce water resources by water reclamation, enabling sustainable and safe water reuse and wastewater recycling.
+Therefore, we need to conserve water resources by water reclamation, enabling sustainable and safe water reuse and wastewater recycling.

 Many industrial operations generate wastewater streams.
-Often, these wastewater streams are discharged into the environment although they represent valuable resources, which could be reused for various industrial applications and purposes or sold for irrigation.
-Yet, in order for wastewater to be reused, it needs to be reclaimed through a water recovery treatment process.
+Often, these wastewater streams are discharged into the environment, although they represent valuable resources, which could be reused for various industrial applications and purposes or sold for irrigation.
+Yet, it needs to be reclaimed through a water recovery treatment process for wastewater to be reused.
 Water reclamation is a filtration process, which removes wastewater contaminants and pollutants, allowing wastewater and effluent to be reused for various other applications and processes.
 It is a safe and sustainable method to reuse water, which would otherwise have been discharged.

 Water reclamation and effluent reuse bring about financial, social, and environmental benefits.
-When you reclaim water, e.g., groundwater or backwash water from sand filters, you can reduce your water consumption and the related costs significantly.
+You can significantly reduce your water consumption and related costs when you reclaim water, e.g., groundwater or backwash water from sand filters.